dynatrace-ace/dynatrace-jenkins-library/README.md

 This Groovy based library provides functions that can be used in your Jenkins pipelines that call the Dynatrace API.

-Use cases:
+Use Cases:

-* **Information Events** Send deployments, configuration changes, and testing activity for monitored services as [Dynatrace Events](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/events/post-event).
+* **Information Events** Send deployments, configuration changes, and testing activity for monitored services.
+[Review Dynatrace API](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/events/post-event).
+* **Synthetic monitor** Create synthetic HTTP monitors to check the availability of your resources—websites or API endpoints.
+[Learn more](https://www.dynatrace.com/support/help/how-to-use-dynatrace/synthetic-monitoring/http-monitors/create-an-http-monitor/).
+[Review Dynatrace API](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/synthetic/synthetic-monitors/post-a-monitor/)

 # Setup